Storybook-Sound/website/studio.md

 Mastering also might require preserving or restoring audio or helping an artist find something different or new to hear.
 A common consideration in mastering is how the audio might sound when  heard in different environments (car speakers, in a theater, turntable, earbuds, etc.).
 In any given project, the music itself will dictate the necessary  steps to a complete master, which will be expanded on and refined by our  discussions.
 Before 2020, we encouraged clients to be present for the session.
 But attendance was never a requirement!
 We’ve always done the lion’s share  of our projects corresponding online.

-While mastering is our main services and Scott's major area of expertise, we offer a full range of audio services.
+While mastering is our main service and Scott's major area of expertise, we offer a full range of audio services.

 ### Dolby Atmos